-9.14.
-Over the Plan period it is recognised that there will be an increasing proportion of elderly and sometimes infirm people requiring housing, as currently around 22% of population is of retirement age or older.
-The 2017 Local Insight - Crowan (Appendix xx) provides a clear picture of the demographics and vulnerability, with the numbers and households being higher than the national averages.
+8.14 Over the Plan period it is recognised that there will be an increasing proportion of elderly and sometimes infirm people requiring housing, as currently around 22% of population is of retirement age or older.
+The 2017 Local Insight - Crowan (Appendix B - Population and Demographics) provides a clear picture of the demographics and vulnerability, with the numbers and households being higher than the national averages.

-9.15.
-To address this there is a need for small dwellings that meets the requirements of the Neighbourhood Plan and provides small homes with ground floor accommodation designed for people with access and movement difficulties will be supported.
+8.15 To address this there is a need for small dwellings that meets the requirements of the Neighbourhood Plan and provides small homes with ground floor accommodation designed for people with access and movement difficulties will be supported.